 QUALIFICATIONS

-Bachelor’s degree in any of the following disciplines: -, Human Resource Management or equivalent qualifications from a recognized institution.
+Bachelor’s degree in any of the following, Nursing, Clinical Medicine, or any other medical-related field from a recognized institution.

-Fulfil the requirements of Chapter Six of the Constitution of Kenya.
+Meet the provision of Chapter Six of the Constitution

 Key Competencies and Skills